prez33/PyProjects/README.md

 This is a simple program to check if a number is odd or even
   - Using the modulo, the program calculates if there is a remainder of 0 after dividing the input by 2

+# To Leap Year or Not to Leap Year
+This is from day 3 of working with if/else statements.
+In the course, they use it as a nested loop, but I wanted to try to achieve the same result without copying.
+I also wanted to make the program with fewer lines of code.
+  The divisible by 4 but not by 100 was a confusing condition in the prompt, as 100 itself is divisible by 4, and leap years are every 4 years.